dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Start-ProcessWithTimeout.md

 ## PARAMETERS

 ### -ArgumentList
-The arguments that should be passed to the executable.
+Specifies he arguments that should be passed to the executable.

 ```yaml
 Type: System.String[]